DevExpress/devextreme-cli/README_DEVELOPERS.md

 3.run the update command.
 It moves the changes from the generated application in `testing/sandbox` to the template in `templates` according to the framework.

-## Run Auto-Updating Templates for All the Frameworks
+## Auto-Updating Templates for All the Frameworks

 ```sh
 npm run update-template
 ```

-## Run Auto-Updating Templates for an Individual Framework
+## Auto-Updating Templates for an Specific Framework

 ```sh
 npm run update-template -- -p angular